Mobile phone addiction problems

 Technology to stop technology!

 Instead of going cold turkey try weaning yourself off your mobile phone, by putting your phone out of easy reach and certainly don’t let it be the last thing you look at before bed.
-Get an old fashioned watch and a good book and unplug yourself from technology and, if you are feeling strong enough, try a mobile phone-free day!
-Please check out my comprehensive article on taking a Digital Detox Challenge.
+Get an old-fashioned watch and a good book and unplug yourself from technology and, if you are feeling strong enough, try a mobile phone-free day!
+Please check out my comprehensive article on how to Take the Digital Detox Challenge: Disconnect to Reconnect

 Mobile phone addiction – Digital sugar?